neetoons/pawn-android-toolchain/README.md

 cd Documents/samp-super-roleplay
 ```

 Once inside your project directory, you can run the compiler.
-Remember that `main.pwn` is an example name, you must replace it with the name of your gamemode/script:

 ```sh
 pawncc main.pwn
 ```
+>`main.pwn` is an example name, you must replace it with the name of your gamemode/script.

 You can re-execute the command quickly by pressing the **Up Arrow** in the AcodeX terminal.
 > `pawncc` command will search for the include folder in the qawno directory.
 If you want it to search for it in the pawno directory, use `pawncc-old`.

 ---
 ## Workflow Summary

-To view and edit your code, open the **Acode** app and navigate to your gamemode/project folder using the app's file explorer.

 Whenever you want to work on your project and compile, you will follow these steps: